Blue Heelers: episode guide

 When a brick is thrown through the rectory window that night, Tom immediately suspects his aggrieved war buddy.
 But his alibi sticks, leaving only the bag snatchers.

-Guest Starring: Debra Lawrance as Grace Curtis, Michael Isaacs as Clancy Freeman, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Ben Mingay as Troy Baxter, Melissa Andersen as Tarni Baxter, DJ Foster as Rocket Tyrnbull, Damien Richardson as Col Millic, Isobel Hymer as Dimity Millic, Janet Foye as Edna Furlonger, Joe Sillato as Security Officer, Brad Liddicoat as Security Officer
+Guest Starring: Debra Lawrance as Grace Curtis, Michael Isaacs as Clancy Freeman, Danny Adcock as Barry Baxter, Winston Brearley as Matt Baxter, Ben Mingay as Troy Baxter, Melissa Andersen as Tarni Baxter, DJ Foster as Rocket Turnbull, Damien Richardson as Col Milic, Isobel Hymer as Dimity Milic, Janet Foye as Edna Furlonger, Joe Siliato as Security Officer, Brad Liddicoat as Security Officer

 Headless Chooks